 Suggested Read: 12 Best Restaurants In Luxembourg For An Appetizing Vacation

-Geenzefest is the celebration of flower blooming.
+Geenzefest is the celebration of flower blooming and is the prettiest Luxembourg festivals 2020.
 It is celebrated in the month of May or June when the pastures begin blooming with yellow flowery shrubs in the Oesling region.
 The whole landscape is bathed in golden color.
 The locals organize ornate parades, exhibitions, and cultural programs.
 The celebration continues throughout the Whit Weekend.
 More than 10,000 visitors take part in the festival.
 Then, why not you?

 Dates: May or June